MicrosoftDocs/connected-spaces/articles/web-app-details-pages.md

 To see details for a specific queue management zone, select the desired queue name at the bottom of the page.

-### Queue Management details page

-On this page, you can use the cards and graphs to understand the rhythm and flow of a specific queue management zone.
+On the **Queue Management details** page, you can use the cards and graphs to understand the rhythm and flow of a specific queue management zone.

 ![Queue Management details page](media/analytics-29A.PNG "Queue Management details page")

-#### Highlights banner
+### Highlights banner

 The banner at the top of the page highlights the key takeaways and comparisons for the specific queue.
 The **Store footfall** card is carried over from the [**Analytics page**](web-app-get-insights.md).